zAbuQasem/prayer-reminder/README.md

 - `prayerReminder.city`: Enter the city name 'eg. Cairo'.
 - `prayerReminder.country`: Enter the country name 'eg. Egypt'.
 - `prayerReminder.method`: Method of calculating prayer times, more info [here](https://aladhan.com/calculation-methods).
+- `prayerReminder.alertMinutes`: Minutes before the next prayer to show a notification (default is 20; set to 0 to disable the pre-prayer alert).

 <!-- ## Release Notes